Leslie Scanlon

 Leslie Scanlon is a career foreign service official who is the current Canadian Ambassador to Israel.
 She presented her credentials to Israeli President Herzog in April 2025.
 Previously she has served as High Commissioner of Canada to Pakistan, and Ambassador to Poland.

+Diplomatic work

+Scanlon met with indigenous filmmaker Crystal Lavallee on an indigenous led trip to Israel organized by the Israeli Embassy in Canada and the International Christian Embassy Jerusalem in 2025.
+She attended the "People’s Peace Summit" in 2026 along with ambassadors from the EU and France.

 Personal life

 In her personal life, she enjoys hiking, canoeing, and cycling, and views art as a medium for promoting environmental stewardship.

-She is married to reporter Peter O'Neil, and has a daughter who coaches hockey.
+She was married to reporter Peter O'Neil, and has a daughter who coaches hockey and works in the Canadian government.She also has a son who is attending post secondary school in Toronto.